ROBERTS POINT TRACK FRANZ JOSEF – All You Need to Know

 The technical parts continue while you have to cross a dry riverbed with huge boulders.
 They are not wobbly, but you will still have to walk with care and not slip.

-Just after you pass Hende’s Hut which is an old mountain hut which can be used as shelter in bad weather, you will see another fun feature of this hike.
+Just after you pass Hende’s Hut which is an old mountain hut that can be used as shelter in bad weather, you will see another fun feature of this hike.
 The floating stairs!
 These stairs are attached on the side of the cliff and make the steep descent really easy with stunning forest and mountain views.

 The last, steep part to Roberts Point viewpoint

-After the floating stairs the steepest part of the trail begins including some scrambling!
-You will have to climb some rocky slabs which have good grip on dry days.
-However, here comes the part which can become quite dangerous on wet days.
-You will have to watch your feet and feel if you have grip before pushing yourself up the rock.
+After the floating stairs, the steepest part of the trail begins including some scrambling!
+You will have to climb some rocky slabs which have a good grip on dry days.
+However, here comes the part that can become quite dangerous on wet days.
+You will have to watch your feet and feel if you have a grip before pushing yourself up the rock.
 Our hiking poles were a win in this situation and I will always recommend other people as well to use hiking poles when hiking in New Zealand!
 It just gives you that extra balance and you can easier push yourself up the hill with hiking poles.

-After the rocky slab you will enter the forest again.
+After the rocky slab, you will enter the forest again.
 Here the trail becomes a mix of mossy rocks, tree roots and sometimes muddy soil.
 While this whole section is steep and will need your attention, it is manageable.
 You’ll have to cross some more streams and pass a waterfall before you get to the wooden viewing platform from Roberts Point Track.

 Roberts Point Track lookout